BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 Alice, Robert, and Charles want to set up a multi-key wallet that has a total of 3 keys, with 2 keys required to send a transaction.

 In the first step, each of them independently generates a private key and a public key (technically an extended public key).
-All 3 public keys together are used to construct the multi-key wallet, for generating addresses to receive bitcoin to, and in extension also for constructing new transactions.
+All 3 public keys together are used to construct the multi-key wallet, for generating addresses to receive bitcoin to, and by extension also for constructing new transactions.
 The private key is never shared, and used to approve transactions, initiated by themselves or others.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/private-key-management/multi-key/multi-key-diagram-1-key-generation.png"